 Access to the web form requires login using a SITHS card.
-Apply for authorisation under the tab web form

 In common with the earlier SF-36, RAND-36 comprises 36 questions within eight domains.
 The estimation is presented both in figures beneath each domain and in the form of a spider diagram.
-The domains included in RAND-36 are the same as those in SF-36, together with a question that is not included in any domain (this is not presented in the spider diagram).

 RP - Physical role

 All SIR members have access to the web form, and in order for it to function for your department it is necessary that your department continuously reports all instances of intensive care to SIR.
 Care episodes which requires monitoring must be present in SIR prior to the reporting of the Post ICU data.

 SIR recommends that all patients ≥ 16 years admitted for a care episode of ≥ 96 hours of care type IVA, BIVA or TIVA be monitored.